scottstanfield/compsci/final.md

 Final Exam
 ==========

-If you have any questions, email me at sstanfield@smpanthers.org
+Note: if you have any questions, email me at sstanfield@smpanthers.org or bring it up in class.

+## Final Summary
+* writing 4 small programs (your choice from a list of 8)
+* a short code review with me in person, of one of your programs (my choice) to asses your learning
+* a short, in-class quiz (open, printed notes permitted)

+## Rules for submissions
 All programs must be saved to your ~/final folder on smpanthers.com.

 All programs' second line should look like this: